raffecat/LittleMUS/README.md

-# Little MUS player
+# LittleMUS player

-Little MUS is a music player library for DMX MUS files/lumps used in the DOS versions of DOOM, DOOM II, Heretic, Hexen, Chex Quest, Raptor, Strife to play Adlib/OPL music.
+LittleMUS is a music player library for DMX MUS files/lumps used in the DOS versions of DOOM, DOOM II, Heretic, Hexen, Chex Quest, Raptor, Strife to play Adlib/OPL music.

+It aims for 100% accurate playback of the original "Sound Blaster" FM synth music (Adlib/OPL2) in DOOM and other games using DMX MUS music.

+At this stage it plays the DOOM and DOOM II Adlib/OPL2 music with about 99% accuracy compared to hardware recordings.

 I wrote this a part of a source port of the original linuxdoom-1.10 release.

-At this stage it plays the DOOM and DOOM II "Sound Blaster" Adlib/OPL music with about 99% accuracy, compared to hardware recordings on YouTube.

-Try it out in [the OG DOOM](https://github.com/raffecat/OG-DOOM)
+Try it out in [the OG, DOOM](https://github.com/raffecat/OG-DOOM)

+## Missing Features

+Right now I only know of one left to do:

+* LFO emulation, e.g. E1M8 uses the midi modulation controller to vary vibrato depth.
+  OPL2/3 hardware only has an on/off vibrato switch, so it's likely the original DMX player generated its own scaled LFO and modified the operator pitch.

+And the following differences when used with Woody-OPL, which (I think) mostly come down to filtering:

+* Slight phase errors in E2M8, leading to different chorus "voicing".
+May be due to the instantaneous nature of programming the OPL emulator, i.e. there's no register programming skew.
+A low-pass filter would also shift phases a bit.
+* Pops in E1M5 also happen on real hardware, but to a lesser extent, likely due to the presence of a low-pass filter.
+* Some differences in timbre, especially on high notes, could be due (again) to the lack of a proper low-pass filter.

+I might look into adding a low-pass filter.

 ## Sample Rate